 Great, you’re thinking.
 This better be easy.
 It is!
 You don’t need any fancy products either.
 Simple, natural products and a hot water cycle will do the trick.
-Reader’s Digest spoke to Polich and laundry expert and author Patric Richardson to bring you their pro tips and time-tested advice on how to clean everything on your washing machine, from the drum to the filter to the soap dispenser.
+Reader’s Digest spoke to Chart and laundry expert and author Patric Richardson to bring you their pro tips and time-tested advice on how to clean everything in your washing machine, from the drum to the filter to the soap dispenser.
 Read on to find out how to keep your appliance running great and your clothes smelling fresh.

 Get Reader’s Digest’s Read Up newsletter for more cleaning, humor, travel, tech and fun facts all week long.

-How to clean a washing machine quickly
+How to clean inside a washing machine quickly

 Supplies you’ll need